 CBRE Group (CBRE) Gains As Market Dips: What You Should Know

-Coming into today, shares of the provider of real estate investment management services had lost 6.25% in the past month.
-In that same time, the Finance sector gained 2.59%, while the S&P 500 lost 1.81%.
+Heading into today, shares of the provider of real estate investment management services had lost 5.77% over the past month, lagging the Finance sector's gain of 3.26% and the S&P 500's loss of 1.79% in that time.

-Wall Street will be looking for positivity from CBRE Group as it approaches its next earnings report date.
-This is expected to be February 24, 2022.
+Investors will be hoping for strength from CBRE Group as it approaches its next earnings release, which is expected to be February 24, 2022.
 In that report, analysts expect CBRE Group to post earnings of $1.75 per share.
 This would mark year-over-year growth of 20.69%.
 Meanwhile, our latest consensus estimate is calling for revenue of $8.08 billion, up 16.87% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for CBRE Group.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for CBRE Group should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-CBRE Group is currently sporting a Zacks Rank of #3 (Hold).
+CBRE Group is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that CBRE Group has a Forward P/E ratio of 18.17 right now.
-This represents a premium compared to its industry's average Forward P/E of 17.9.
+Valuation is also important, so investors should note that CBRE Group has a Forward P/E ratio of 18.32 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.34.

-Also, we should mention that CBRE has a PEG ratio of 1.65.
+Investors should also note that CBRE has a PEG ratio of 1.67 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-CBRE's industry had an average PEG ratio of 1.65 as of yesterday's close.
+CBRE's industry had an average PEG ratio of 1.67 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.